-Following are links to a variety of resources provided by the U.S. Chamber of Commerce the Centers for Disease Control and Prevention (CDC) and state and local resources to help educate employers and employees on how to prepare for and address the impacts of COVID-19.
+Below are links to a variety of resources provided by the U.S. Chamber of Commerce the Centers for Disease Control and Prevention (CDC) and state and local resources to help educate employers and employees on how to prepare for and address the impacts of COVID-19.

 -New Mexico Public Health Order – outlining the restrictions on gatherings and businesses.